 On a foggy, cold morning in Astoria, Oregon, we descended upon the remains of Fort Stevens.
 Ideally, we should have had sunshine.
 It was shining full and steady for the first time in days as we left Seaside.
 Here, however, we were battered with the cold wind.

-We drove toward the main building in foggy light, passing foundations in rigid formation to our left, as well as some canons and a large mound of dirt on the right.
+We drove toward the main building in foggy light, passing foundations in rigid formation to our left, as well as some cannons and a large mound of dirt on the right.
 Later we would learn that the foundation remnants belonged to the barracks used during the second World War.

 After stepping out of the warm car into the wind, we noticed a couple of young elk bulls in the parking lot.
 We excitedly inched closer to get photos and quickly realized we were practically in the middle of a large elk herd.
 They were grazing and playing against the backdrop of the old Fort Stevens remains.